timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
 MusoBuddy is a comprehensive music business management platform for musicians, designed to streamline tasks such as bookings, contracts, invoices, and compliance.
 It aims to be a user-friendly, reliable, and scalable centralized solution, initially targeting the UK market with plans for international expansion, empowering musicians to focus more on their craft by handling administrative burdens.
+The business vision is to provide a single, indispensable tool that covers all administrative aspects of a musician's career, leveraging technology to reduce overhead and increase efficiency, thereby tapping into the growing market of independent artists seeking professional management tools.

 ## User Preferences
 Preferred communication style: Simple, everyday language.